luke2m/lukesempire-gitlab-mirror/_posts/2021-04-13-cloudflare-pages.md

 ## Analytics and other features

 Cloudflare has built-in free analytics, which are supposedly privacy-friendly.
 On Netlify, you must pay a seperate fee ($9/month/site), or provide your own.
 I use [GoatCounter](https://www.goatcounter.com).
 Cloudflare's solution seems pretty comprehensive.
 It also measures core web vitals, which I found interesting.
 My main website was getting several views every minute from Boing Boing and Hacker News, so I decided to try it out there.
-Something interesting was that
+It was interesting to see, for example, which countries use which operating systems, and that my page loads slower in Brazil.